AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/scenario-editor.md

 product-area: workfront-integrations
 navigation-topic: scenarios
 title: The scenario editor in Adobe Workfront Fusion
-description: Change this title to "Create or edit a scenario?
+description: The scenario editor allows you to create and edit scenarios in a visual interface.
 ---

 # The scenario editor in&nbsp;Adobe Workfront Fusion

-The scenario editor makes it easy to create and edit scenarios in a visual way.
+The scenario editor allows you to create and edit scenarios in a visual interface.

 ![](assets/scenario-editor-350x228.jpg)